-Bred in 1981 soon to be classified as heritage.
+Bred in Manitoba and released in 1961, considered a Heritage variety now.
 Tangy flavourful berries and near thorn-less stems.
 Our local commercial you-pick berry guru swears by this variety and this is the one we grow.

 Plant canes as early as possible in cool moist soil, our canes will be ready for April shipping.